shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

    ![metric-slo-new](slopractice/assets/metric-slo-new.png)

-Let's set an alert to monitor the error budget of the SLO. <a href="https://docs.datadoghq.com/monitors/service_level_objectives/error_budget/" target="_blank">Error budget monitors</a>  warn or alert you when you error budget has been consumed by a certain percentage (which you choose).
+Let's set an alert to monitor the error budget of the SLO. <a href="https://docs.datadoghq.com/monitors/service_level_objectives/error_budget/" target="_blank">Error budget monitors</a> warn or alert you when the error budget has been consumed by a certain percentage (which you choose).

 ## Setting up an Error Budget Monitor